rizitis/Quantizing_with_LlamaCpp/README.md

      ********************************
 ```

-Normally all other needs should be by default in your distro, if not
+Normally all other needs should be by default in your distro, if not..when script fail read what is missing and install from

 ## USAGE